Image by TheDigitel

-Although the three-judge panel said South Carolina's contentious voter ID law would have to wait until 2013 to go into effect, it was cleared.
-The panel wrote, "pre-clearance for South Carolina to implement Act R54 for future elections beginning with any elections in 2013."
+Although the three-judge panel said South Carolina's contentious voter ID law would have to wait until 2013 to go into effect, it cleared the law, writing, "pre-clearance for South Carolina to implement Act R54 for future elections beginning with any elections in 2013."

 The court said that the South Carolina law had enough flexibility to allow residents without approved photo IDs to vote.